joerg-pfruender/joerg-pfruender.github.io/_posts/2020-03-29-testcontainers.md

 ### Get videos of failing tests with JUnit5

-The main problem: currently testcontainers is not informed by Junit5 that the test has failed.
+The main problem: currently testcontainers is not informed by [Junit5&#8599;](https://junit.org/junit5/) that the test has failed.
+There is still [an unresoved issue&#8599;](https://github.com/testcontainers/testcontainers-java/issues/1341) in the testcontainers project.
 We can implement that on our own, but it is not easy to find the container for the test.

 The basic idea: